Call for Action: Voter Participation Center letters confusing voters

 She added states don't have lists of people who are unregistered to vote, so VPC spends significant resources to fine-tune their lists to make sure they're reaching the right people.

 So, if you get one in the mail and you shouldn't have, Gardner said to disregard it.
-You can also be removed from the mailing list by going online.
+You can also be removed from the mailing list

 It's something that Sharon said she'll do and hopes the group will update her information.